Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-* You do not have one of the acceptable forms of Photo ID.
-For your provisional ballot to count, provide ID as directed.
+PI - You do not have one of the acceptable forms of Photo ID.
+For your provisional ballot to count, provide ID as directed on your Provisional Ballot Pin Code Receipt.
 Acceptable forms of ID are provided to you at the time you cast a provisional ballot.

-* A court ordered polling places to stay open late, and you voted during this time.
+EH - A court ordered polling place to stay open late, and you voted during this time.
 When a court issues an order like this, all voters who vote during extended hours must vote a provisional ballot.
 As long as the court order is upheld, your provisional ballot will count.

-* Official records show that you received an absentee ballot for this election or voted in person in this election; however, if this is an error and poll officials can't reach the Elections Office you would still be required to vote a provisional ballot.
+* Official records show the voter received an absentee ballot for this election or voted in person in this election; however, if the voter believes this is an error and poll officials can't reach the Elections Office for immediate resolution, you will be required to vote a provisional ballot.